Query-farm/datasketches/docs/README.md

 -- insert the same ids twice to demonstrate the sketch only counts distinct items.
 INSERT INTO items(id) select unnest(generate_series(1, 100000));
 INSERT INTO items(id) select unnest(generate_series(1, 100000));
+-- Create a sketch by aggregating id over the items table, -- use the smallest possible sketch by setting K to 4, better -- accuracy comes with larger values of K
 SELECT datasketch_cpc_estimate(datasketch_cpc(4, id)) from items;
 ┌────────────────────────────────────────────────┐
 │ datasketch_cpc_estimate(datasketch_cpc(4, id)) │